Minimum payment rate for our credit cards is 100%. When it is the due date, the customer has to pay outstanding balance related to that month.

 Shopping Delay Amount: 700 x 20 x %2,34 / 30 = 10,92 TL

 NOTE: No overdue penalty is charged for open retail credit cards.
-If payment is not made despite customer being informed, the credit card will be closed on the second statement date.
-Lost profit will be calculated manually starting from the first overdue date and charged for the closed retail credit cards.
+If payment is not made despite customer being informed, the credit card will be closed for shopping first, and then closed completely on the second statement date.
+Lost profit will be calculated manually starting from the first overdue date and charged for the closed retail credit cards